Portfolio

 The Solution

-In order to identify solutions and understand the challenges faced by the restaurant staff, I distributed questionnaires and conducted interviews with the restaurant’s key stakeholders:
+To identify solutions and understand the challenges faced by the restaurant staff, I distributed questionnaires and conducted interviews with the restaurant’s key stakeholders:

 23 waiters